Prop Launch

 New launches under construction are usually paid for under the Progressive Payment Scheme - you pay in stages as the building reaches construction milestones, so your loan is drawn down in stages too, and your monthly instalments start small and rise over time.

-A resale purchase is paid in a more compressed way: deposit, then the balance — with your loan fully drawn down — on completion.
+A resale purchase is paid in a more compressed way: deposit, then the balance - with your loan fully drawn down - on completion.
 Your full monthly instalment begins soon after.
-(See our separate guide on the Progressive Payment Scheme for how the stages work.)

 Condition, choice and customisation